mbayou/kick4k/docs/REWRITE_NOTES.md

 # Kotlin Rewrite Diff Notes

-The original project is a Java client that spans multiple API domains (chat, moderation, livestreams, users, public keys, events, etc.) across `src/main/java/com/mbayou/kick4k` (formerly `pl/teksusik/kick4j`).
+The original project is a Java client that spans multiple API domains (chat, moderation, livestreams, users, public keys, events, etc.) across `src/main/java/com/mbayou/kick4k` (the legacy Kick4J codebase).
 Those sources alone add up to a little over 3,100 lines of code, and the accompanying JUnit suite in `src/test/java` contributes another ~770 lines.

 When we rebuilt the library around new Kotlin stubs, we removed that entire Java tree as well as the Java tests.
 The Kotlin replacements